 Galileo Galilei was born on 15 Feb 1564 in Pisa, Italy.
 Galileo Galilei is one of the most recognizable astronomers of all time.
 His telescopic discoveries have contributed significantly to the field of Astronomy.
-He is regarded as the father of Modern Science, Modern Physics, Scientific Method, and Observational Astronomy.
+He is regarded as the father of Modern Science, Modern Physics, the Scientific Method, and Observational Astronomy.
 Here are ten great inventions and discoveries of Galileo Galilei.

 2. He invented an instrument called Sector which helped in calculating problems in proportion, trigonometry, multiplication, and division till the 19th century.